isabella232/gimp-book-painting/paint-dynamics-howto.md

 # How to use the GIMP Paint Dynamics
 The main scope is describe the guidelines to emulate some paint techniques.

+Basically the paint dynamic emulates the technique and the brush emulates the stain quality and characteristics of the medium, but this is not always true, what I am saying is: that in certain cases some stain marks could be alone and without paint dynamics represents a good mark for a dry medium, but with limitations to use effectively to paint.
+In general, a good paint dynamics dedicated to a paint technique, e.g., dry media, it could work with many stain marks also with marks thought or pulled by another medium as watercolor, for instance.

 ## Dry Media
 Dry Media is normally associated with drawing tools, such as *graphite pencils*, *charcoal*, *pastel* and *crayon*.
 These drawing tools depending of the material which is build releases onto support surface, in general paper, creating a characteristic mark.